The best family-friendly glamping near Forster

 99%

-Altamira Along Bakers Creek is a country escape on a working farm in the heart of the beautiful Mid North Coast.
-Our property is located just 30 minutes from Gloucester, 50 minutes from the Pacific Highway, 2 hours from Newcastle and 4 hours from Sydney.
-There are plenty of activities including bush walking, swimming in the pool, relaxing in the spa, strolling to the creek or sitting by the bar.
+Altamira Along Bakers Creek is a country escape in the heart of the beautiful Mid North Coast.
+Our property is located just 30 minutes from Gloucester, 50 minutes from the Pacific Highway from Nabiac, 2.5hours from Newcastle and 4/5hours from Sydney.
+There are plenty of activities including tennis, swimming in the pool, relaxing in the spa, strolling to the creek or sitting by the bar.
 We have unpowered campsites along and within walking distance of the creek.
 Caravans, tents and roof top tents all welcome on 250 acres of private rural property set in the majestic Wako Mountain Ranges.
-There is an animal petting farm for the kids to enjoy and a bar for the adults to have an afternoon drink.
-Enjoy access to a communal pool, tennis court, commercial kitchen, shower and toilet.
-There is a BBQ entertaining area, outdoor communal fireplace and sitting area for your comfort.
+There are free range animals for the kids for the kids to interact with a licensed bar for the adults to have an afternoon drink.
+Enjoy access to a communal pool, tennis court, shower and toilet block facilities There are BBQ’s available for cooking, outdoor communal fireplace and sitting area for your comfort.
 Please note our drinking water is fed from the creek, you are welcome to purify it or bring your own drinking water.
 We have free range animals on our farm and ask that you keep your pets on leash when not at your campsite.
-Come enjoy a farm stay on our working farm, Altamira.
+Come enjoy your stay at Altamira.

 Pets